isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-TW/Office365-ServiceDescriptions/exchange-online-service-description/clients-and-mobile-devices.md

 如需詳細資訊，請參閱 [BlackBerry](../office-365-platform-service-description/blackberry.md)。

 > [!NOTE]
-> 如果您在中國使用 21Vianet 運作的 Office 365，將無法使用 BlackBerry Business 雲端服務。不過您可以使用 Exchange ActiveSync 裝置或 Research in Motion 的產品 (RIM、BlackBerry 無線電子郵件解決方案) 來執行 BlackBerry 企業伺服器 (BES)。
+> If you are using Office 365 operated by 21Vianet in China, BlackBerry Business Cloud Services is not available.
+However, you can use Exchange ActiveSync devices or an offering from Research in Motion (RIM, the BlackBerry wireless email solution) to run Blackberry Enterprise Server (BES).

 ## <a name="feature-availability"></a>功能可用性